 Helping With Fluency

 Ideas that help children with Surface Dyslexia also aid those with Deep Dyslexia.
-Consider suggestions below.
+Consider the suggestions below.

 Drop Everything and Read (DEAR)